hfg-gmuend/openmoji/CONTRIBUTING.md

 ## How to Submit a Pull Request

-If you have not done it yet, please [fork](https://help.github.com/articles/fork-a-repo/) the OpenMoji respository.

-How to create a ["PR" pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from your fork.
+[Fork](https://help.github.com/articles/fork-a-repo/) the OpenMoji respository and create a ["PR" pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from your fork.

 ## Overview OpenMoji Repository

 `black/` and `color/` Contains all exported .png and .svg files.
-The .ai files are broken up into folders

-`data/` Contains a central .csv table with all the meta informations for each emoji.
+`data/` Contains the central openmoji.json with all meta informations for each emoji.

-`font/` Contains the exported .otf OpenMoji fonts
+`font/` Contains the exported OpenMoji fonts.

-`guidelines/` Contains various template files related to the guidelines.
+`guidelines/` Contains various template files related to the styleguide.

-`helpers/` Contains various helper scripts e.g. to export .ai files to .png and .svg images.
+`helpers/` Contains various helper scripts e.g. to export to .png and .svg, generate skintones varians, enforce the OpenMoji color palette ...

-`src/` Contains all the source .ai files of OpenMoji.
-The .ai files are broken up into folders and files corresponding with the Unicode groups and sub-groups.
+`src/` Contains all source .svg files of OpenMoji.
+The files are broken up into folders and files corresponding with the Unicode groups and sub-groups.

+`test/` Automated unit tests to ensure consistency across all source .svg files.